amsryq/amsryq/README.md

 I'm a computer science college student teenager who likes building things that are useful for me and hopefully for others too.
 Most of what I work on or create involves [modding](https://en.wikipedia.org/wiki/Modding), so I'm more into reverse-engineering than software development.
-These days, my focus is on [web development](https://en.wikipedia.org/wiki/Web_development) as a way to get into proper software development.
+These days, my focus is on [web development](https://en.wikipedia.org/wiki/Web_development) as a way to get into "proper software development".
 I don’t build a lot right now because of: hardware limitations (until recently), always being busy with other stuff, and honestly, a mix of laziness and *stupidness*.

 <h3>Languages and Tools</h3>
 <kbd>